xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic/doc/index.rst

 Hardware setup
 ++++++++++++++

-A minimal requirement for running this application is having the complete **SOMANET** stack assembled consisting of a **SOMANET Core-C22**, **SOMANET COM-EtherCAT** and a **SOMANET IFM-Drive** module.
-The stack should be powered via the **SOMANET IFM** board.
-An example of a stack consisting of the **SOMANET COM-EtherCAT**, **SOMANET Core-C22** and **SOMANET IFM-Drive-DC100** boards is shown below.
-In this case the **SOMANET IFM-Drive-DC100** board can be supplied with 12 - 24 V DC power source.
-Please refer to the corresponding IFM board hardware documentation and also motor specifications to select the proper supply voltage.
+A minimal requirement for running this application is having the complete **SOMANET** stack assembled consisting of a **SOMANET Core C2X**, **SOMANET COM-EtherCAT** and a **SOMANET Drive** module.
+The stack should be powered via the **SOMANET Drive** board.
+An example of a stack consisting of the **SOMANET COM-EtherCAT**, **SOMANET Core C2X** and **SOMANET Drive 1000** boards is shown below.
+In this case the **SOMANET Drive 1000** board can be supplied with 12 - 24 V DC power source.
+Please refer to the corresponding Drive board hardware documentation and also motor specifications to select the proper supply voltage.
 For the best experience please make sure that your stabilized DC power supply is capable of delivering more than 2 Amperes of power for low power motors (up to 100W) and more than 10A for high power motors (up to 1kW).
 Please mind that at high motor accelerations starting current may be as high as 10 times the nominal.

 .. figure:: images/ethercat_stack.jpg
    :align: center